leetheoiv/Readmission-Rate-Risk-Analysis/README.md

       DATE_DIFF(outtime,intime,hour) AS LOS_hr, -- length of stay in hours
       r.days_between AS days_to_readmission,

-     -- Flag if this stay (index stay) was followed by a readmission CASE
+     -- Flag if this stay was followed by a readmission (index stay) CASE
         WHEN ed.stay_id IN (SELECT index_stay_id FROM readmissions) THEN 1
         ELSE 0
       END AS had_readmission_within_30,

-      -- Flag if this stay IS a readmission (readmission stay) CASE
+      -- Flag if this stay IS a readmission
+      CASE
         WHEN ed.stay_id IN (SELECT readmit_stay_id FROM readmissions) THEN 1
         ELSE 0